Breaking GUT Groups in F-Theory

+We would like to make a brief comment on our argument.
+We assumed that $\omega^Y$ can be represented by a class that is localized at the $SU(5)$ singularity, so that the overlap $\Pi_M^Y$ only depends on the pull-back $i^*\beta_M$ of $\beta_M$ to $S$.
+This could hardly be otherwise, because we would expect that for a $U(1)$ gauge symmetry that is part of an unbroken non-abelian group, the abelian and non-abelian components are localized in the same way, so it should be in the singularity lattice of the $dP_9$ surface.
+We will see this explicitly for hypercharge below.
+For abelian gauge symmetries that are not part of a non-abelian group, there is no such localization and no guarantee that the corresponding $\omega$ can be extended globally.

-One way to avoid this, suggested in \cite{Witten:1985bz}, is to turn on a flux in the same cohomology class $[c_1(L)]$ in a hidden sector.
+One way to avoid the conclusion that hypercharge is lifted, suggested in \cite{Witten:1985bz}, is to turn on a flux in the same cohomology class $[c_1(L)]$ in a hidden sector.
 The axion will then couple to a linear combination of $A_\mu^Y$ and a $U(1)$ in the hidden sector, and the orthogonal linear combination will remain massless.
 But in this approach the kinetic term of the remaining massless $U(1)$ is changed compared to our original hypercharge generator, and we lose the relation $\sqrt{5/3}\,g_1 =g_2 =g_3$.

 Here we would like to propose a different way out, which has the virtue of preserving the GUT relations among the couplings at leading order.
 The situation we discussed above is very analogous to that of obtaining a massless hypercharge in models with branes at singularities \cite{Buican:2006sn}.
 In fact in \cite{Wijnholt:2007vn}, section 6, the mechanism of \cite{Buican:2006sn} was already interpreted as a partial unification scenario.
 The point is that because the brane has non-zero codimension, the vanishing of $\Pi_M^Y$ for all $M$ does {\it not} imply that $c_1(L)$ must vanish.
 Rather it is equivalent to the following statement.
-If we embed $i: S \to B_3$ then \be i^*:H^2(B_3) \to H^2(S) \ee generally has non-trivial cokernel, and $\Pi_M^Y=0$ for all $M$ means that $c_1(L)$ is a generator of this cokernel.\footnote{Note this is perfectly compatible with the non-degenerateness of the Poincar\'e duality pairing on $X_4$, because the $\beta_M$ do not form a complete basis of $H^2(X_4)$.} Thus the requirement of a massless hypercharge gauge field is really a topological constraint on the UV completion of the local model.
+If we embed $i: S \to B_3$ then \be i^*:H^2(B_3) \to H^2(S) \ee generally has non-trivial cokernel, and $\Pi_M^Y=0$ for all $M$ means that $c_1(L)$ is a generator of this cokernel.
+Thus the requirement of a massless hypercharge gauge field would really amount to a topological constraint on the UV completion of the local model.

 It is useful to restate this criterion using Poincar\'e duality.
 Consider the two-cycle $\Xi \in H_2(S)$ dual to $c_1(L)$.
 Then the requirement $\Pi_M^Y=0$ for all $M$ is equivalent to the statement that $\Xi$ is in the kernel of the map $i: H_2(S) \to H_2(B_3)$.
 In other words, even though $\Xi$ is a non-trivial two-cycle in $S$, once we embed it in $B_3$ we can find a three-chain $\Gamma$ in $B_3$ so that $\Xi = \del \Gamma$.